owncloud/ios-legacy/user_manual/ios_app.rst

 ~~~~~~~~~~~~~

 The little arrow button on the bottom left has options for sharing the file via
-email, instant messaging or any other of your apps, saving or copying.
+email, instant messaging (or any of your other apps), as well as saving and copying.

 Making Files Available Offline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~